ZKBitcoinToken/Testnet_Paymaster_Miner_zkBitcoin_Windows/README.md

   - Replace the value with your web3api as you desire.

+3) Run '_zkBitcoin Miner including PayMaster.bat' file in this directory to run miner + Paymaster, may need to run it twice for setup to work!
-3) Save and run '_zkBitcoin Miner Start.bat file' in this directory.
+3b) Run '_zkBitcoin Miner Start.bat' file in this directory to run normal miner

 ### Notes